open-cloud/open-cloud.github.io.old/2_developer.md

 installed.
 If you already have a running OpenStack cluster, then it can be used in place of this CloudLab version.

-To create the cluster on CloudLap do the following:
+To set up XOS with an OpenStack cluster hosted on CloudLab:

 * Create your CloudLab experiment using the *Tutorial-OpenStack* profile.
   Instantiate it on the *CloudLab Wisconsin* cluster.